digitalrebar/doc/install.rst

 *Approximate install time: 10-30 minutes depending on bandwidth.*  Once cached, reset takes *under 3 minutes* on most systems.

+16 Gb of RAM (or better) is recommended.

 .. contents:: The install steps are:
   :depth: 1